 6.4.2 Retrieve primitive for <mgmtObj> Resource

-Depending on the mgmtDefinition attribute of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated LwM2M Object resources as specified in the clause 6.3 shall be retrieved.
+Depending on the mgmtDefinition attribute of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated LwM2M Object resources as specified in clause 6.3 shall be retrieved.

 The Retrieve primitive shall map to the LwM2M Read operation and shall return one of the codes described in table 6.4.2-1.